tetzank/coat/README.md

 The library is header-only.
 Small test programs are included to show how to use the library.

-Fetch JIT engines and build them (use more or less cores by changing `-j`, LLVM can take a while...):
+Fetch JIT engines and build them (use `-j` for parallel compilation, LLVM can take a while...):
 ```
 $ ./buildDependencies.sh -j8
 ```